GuildCrafts/web-development-js/_goals/120-Set_the_Game_with_React.md

   - [ ] All players are notified of the player who is currently selecting (using their name)
 - [ ] When a player selects a set, all players are notified of who got the set with a temporary message
 - [ ] When game is over, scoreboard is displayed to all players

-## Quality Rubric

-**Separation of concerns**
-- Game logic is separated from the rendering logic.
-[100 points]

-**Well formatted code**
-- Code uses a linter, which can be invoked with a command (e.g. `npm run lint`).
-[50 points]
-- Running the linter on all source code files generates no linting errors.
-[50 points]

-**Clear and useful README**
-- Repository includes a README file with installation and setup instructions.
-[25 points]
-- Repository includes a README file with usage instructions and at least one example use case.
-[25 points]

-**Proper dependency management**
-- There is a command to install dependencies (e.g. `npm install`) and it is specified in the installation and setup instructions of the README.
-[50 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 [mit-license]: https://opensource.org/licenses/MIT